 For this Grape Escape, I've used sweet potato shochu (芋焼酎) as the base.
 It has a pungent aroma that can smell a bit like gasoline, but when you get past the smell, it has a wonderful sweet and smoky flavor that goes beautifully with grapes.

-By muddling the skins it not only releases some tannins that give the cocktail a nice tang, it also tints the tipple a stunning shade of pastel magenta.
-Some pink peppercorns crushed in at the beginning offers up some warmth while imbuing a floral aroma, and a touch of honey lends enough sweetness to balance out the tartness of the grapes.
+By muddling the skins, it not only releases some tannins that give the cocktail a nice tang, it also tints the tipple a stunning shade of pastel magenta.
+Some pink peppercorns crushed in at the beginning offer up some warmth while imbuing a floral aroma, and a touch of honey lends enough sweetness to balance out the tartness of the grapes.

 - 4 pink peppercorns

 - 70 grams Concord grapes (~8-10 large grapes)

 - Crush the pink peppercorns in the bottom of a shaker with a muddler.

 - Add the grapes and honey and muddle them until there are no large chunks of grape left.